influxdata/docs-v2/content/influxdb/clustered/admin/_index.md

 weight: 6
 ---

-The following articles provide information about managing your InfluxDB Cloud Dedicated resources:
+The following articles provide information about managing your InfluxDB Clustered
+resources:

 {{< children >}}